The Excel Imln function returns the natural logarithm of a supplied complex number.

 Also the complex number functions can accept a simple numeric value, as this is equivalent to a complex number whose imaginary coefficient is equal to 0.

-Therefore, the inumber argument can be supplied to the Excel Imln function as either:
+Therefore, the inumber argument can be supplied to the Excel Imln function as any of the following:

-The spreadsheet below shows 4 different examples of the Imln function.
+The spreadsheets below show four examples of the Imln function:

-Further information and examples of the Excel Imln function can be found on the Microsoft Office website
+Further details and examples of the Excel Imln function are provided on the Microsoft Office website

 If you get an error from the Excel Imln Function, this is likely to be one of the following: